swallez/livecoding-webaudio-tonejs/README.md

 ## Live coding music with WebAudio, WebMidi &amp; ToneJS

 This is a musical live coding environment built for a talk at [DevFest Toulouse 2019](https://devfesttoulouse.fr/) and the source code used for the talk.
+The [talk was also recorded](https://www.youtube.com/watch?v=LShM4QzMOxY) (in French).

 The goal of this talk is to walk the audience in 45 minutes through the concepts of [WebAudio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [ToneJS](https://github.com/Tonejs/Tone.js) and go from a raw oscillator producing a sine wave to a complete song with drums, bass line, pad and lead melody and effects that can be tuned live with a MIDI controller.